-- the date, time, and location of the live hearing; - the applicable grievance process; - that both Parties can have a Process Support Person of their choice; - that they may inspect and review evidence obtained in the investigation; - the allegations and conduct that potentially constitute Sexual Harassment; - the identities of the Parties involved (if known); and - the date and location of the alleged offense (if known).
+- the date, time, and location of the live hearing; - the applicable grievance process; - that both Parties can have an Advisor of their choice: - that they may inspect and review evidence obtained in the investigation; - the allegations and conduct that potentially constitute Sexual Harassment: - the identities of the Parties involved (if known); and - the date and location of the alleged offense (if known).

-Depending on the circumstances and, at the sole discretion of the University, the hearing may be conducted in-person or virtually, but will always be conducted in real-time.
+Depending on the circumstances and, at the sole discretion of UP, the hearing may be conducted in-person or virtually, but will always be conducted in real-time.
 Permission to postpone a hearing may be granted provided that the request to postpone is reasonable.